realworldocaml/book/en/variants.md

 Another useful operation on expressions is simplification.
 The following simplification code is based on having some simplifying constructors that mirror the tags used to construct a tree.
-Then the simplification function is reponsible for rebuilding the tree using these constructors.
+Then the simplification function is responsible for rebuilding the tree using these constructors.

 ```frag